Massive stars exploding in a He-rich circumstellar medium XII. SN 2024acyl: A fast, linearly declining Type Ibn supernova with early flash-ionisation features: Conclusions

-In this paper, we have presented observations of the recent, well-monitored Type Ibn SN~2024acyl, with a relatively faint luminosity, linearly and rapidly evolving light curves, and flash-ionisation spectroscopic features.
-We propose that SN~2024acyl is likely the interaction-powered explosion of a low-mass He star, which has evolved in an interacting binary, and the CSM with some residual H may have been produced by a mass-transfer process of the binary system.
-This is based on the observational properties of SN~2024acyl, the multiband light-curve modelling with \texttt{MOSFiT}, bolometric light curve and spectral comparisons with theoretical models, and a comparison with other SNe Ibn with similar photometric and spectroscopic features.
-However, a late-type WR star with hydrogen (WNH) or even an Ofpe/WN9 star with fallback accretion cannot be entirely ruled out.
+In this paper, we have presented observations of the recent, well-monitored Type Ibn SN~2024acyl, which has a relatively faint luminosity, linearly and rapidly evolving light curves, and flash-ionisation spectroscopic features.
+We propose that SN~2024acyl is likely the interaction-powered explosion of a low-mass He star that evolved in an interacting binary, and the CSM with some residual H may have been produced by a mass-transfer process of the binary system.
+This is based on the observational properties of SN~2024acyl, the multi-band light-curve modelling with \texttt{MOSFiT}, bolometric light curve and spectral comparisons with theoretical models, and a comparison with other SNe Ibn with similar photometric and spectroscopic features.
+However, a late-type WR star with hydrogen or even an Ofpe/WN9 star with fallback accretion cannot be entirely ruled out.
 Lacking a direct detection for the pre-SN mass loss of the progenitor of SN~2024acyl and its companion star, a robust conclusion about the progenitor star, whether arising from a high-mass WR star, a lower-mass He star, or even a He white dwarf in a binary system, cannot be made.

-Advanced observational facilities, such as the Mephisto\footnote{\url{http://www.mephisto.ynu.edu.cn}} and the Vera C. Rubin Observatory\footnote{\url{https://www.lsst.org/}}, will help to increase the discovery rate and may trace the progenitor activities of Type Ibn events.
-New spectroscopic instrumentation such as SOXS \citep[Son Of X-Shooter; see][]{Radhakrishnan2024arXiv240717288R}, installed on the NTT at the La Silla Observatory, Chile, will play a key role in classifying and following up these transients.
-In addition, the Chinese Space Station Telescope (CSST)\footnote{\url{http://nao.cas.cn/csst/}} will enhance our ability to detect and characterise the progenitors of such events.
-The endeavors we undertake in both theoretical models and advanced facilities will be beneficial in enhancing our understanding of the nature of the poorly understood Type Ibn SNe.
+Advanced observational facilities, such as the Mephisto\footnote{\url{http://www.mephisto.ynu.edu.cn}} and the Vera C. Rubin Observatory,\footnote{\url{https://www.lsst.org/}} will help increase the discovery rate and may trace the progenitor activities of Type Ibn events.
+New spectroscopic instrumentation such as SOXS \citep[Son Of X-Shooter; see][]{Radhakrishnan2024arXiv240717288R}, installed on the NTT at the La Silla Observatory in Chile, will play a key role in classifying and following up these transients.
+In addition, the Chinese Space Station Telescope\footnote{\url{http://nao.cas.cn/csst/}} will enhance our ability to detect and characterise the progenitors of such events.
+The endeavours we undertake in both theoretical models and advanced facilities will be beneficial to enhancing our understanding of the nature of the poorly understood Type Ibn SNe.